alexc83/python-programming-final-project/README.md

 ## How to Execute the UI
 1. Load all necessary third party libraries as noted in the requirements.txt file
 2. Open the main_window.py file contained in the module06/ui package in PyCharm
-3. Click the run button ensuring the main_window.py file is the one being run
+3. Click the run button ensuring the main_window.py file is the one being run as this file contains a main method